The Best Restaurants in London 2026

 The definitive ranked guide to the best restaurants in London for 2026 - from three-Michelin-star icons to the marquee scene rooms that define a night out.

 The best restaurants in London in 2026 span two worlds that rarely sit on the same list - the hushed, three-Michelin-star dining rooms where a tasting menu is the main event, and the marquee scene rooms where the food is superb and the room is the reason you booked six weeks out.
-This is the cross-cuisine apex guide: our single ranked shortlist of the best restaurants in London right now, drawn from the venues MyRSVP books directly.
+This is the cross-cuisine apex guide: our single ranked shortlist of the best restaurants in London right now, drawn from the venues we know best.
 We have mixed the icons with the heavyweights on purpose, because the real question is not "which cuisine" but "which table is worth the effort."
-Below, ranked, are the fourteen that are.
+Below, ranked, are the twenty that are.

 1. CORE by Clare Smyth